 About Me

-I am a third-year astrophysics PhD student at The Ohio State University.
-I currently study galactic chemical evolution and the delay times of Type Ia supernovae with my advisor, Dr. Jennifer Johnson.
-I am also a teaching assistant for two undergraduate astronomy courses, and I give planetarium shows.
+I am a fourth-year astrophysics PhD student at The Ohio State University.
+I currently study galactic chemical evolution with my advisor, Dr. Jennifer Johnson.
+I am also a planetarium presenter at OSU.

 Originally from Portland, Oregon, I graduated from Whitman College in 2021 with a BA in astrophysics and music performance.
 In my spare time I enjoy rock climbing, photography, and playing the cello.